Fetal abduction

 Fetal abduction refers to the rare crime of child abduction by kidnapping of an at term pregnant woman and extraction of her fetus through a crude cesarean section.
 Dr. Michael H. Stone and Dr. Gary Brucato have alternatively referred to this crime as "fetus-snatching" or "fetus abduction."
 Homicide expert Vernon J. Geberth has used the term "fetal kidnapping."
 In the small number of reported cases, a few pregnant victims and about half of their fetuses survived the assault and non-medically performed cesarean.

 Fetal abduction does not refer to medically induced labor or obstetrical extraction.
 The definition of the subject does not include compulsory cesarean sections for medical reasons nor child removal from parents for court-approved child protection.
 However, the "Children of the Disappeared" (desaparecidos) in the Argentine Dirty War are an example of criminal fetal abduction in state institutions as detailed by testimonies on cesarean delivery on desaparecidas and child adoption in a military hospital.
-Historical cases cesarean extraction for fetal murder (not for child adoption) fall outside the subject definition.
+Historical cases of cesarean extraction for fetal murder (not for child adoption) fall outside the subject definition.

+Fetal abductions typically start with the lie that the perpetrator is pregnant and often coincide with a fear of losing a romantic partner.
+Then the perpetrator murders a pregnant woman to claim the fetus as her own (as a stillborn baby or, if the fetus survives, as a newborn child).

 Abductor profile

 Fetal abduction is mostly perpetrated by women, usually after organized planning.
 The abductor may befriend the pregnant victim.
-In some cases, the abductor impersonates a pregnant and later a puerperal mother, using weight gain and a prosthesis to fake a pregnancy and cutting of the reproductive organs to replicate injuries gained during birth.
+In some cases, the abductor impersonates a pregnant woman and later a puerperal mother, using weight gain and a prosthesis to fake a pregnancy and cutting of the reproductive organs to replicate injuries gained during birth.
 Some abductors then take the neonate to a hospital.
 The National Center for Missing and Exploited Children’s spokesperson, Cathy Nahirny, stated in 2007, “Many times the abductor fakes a pregnancy and when it is time to deliver the baby, must abduct someone else's child”.
 Criminal motives include delusions of fulfilling a partner relationship, child-bearing and childbirth.

 Statistics

-The National Center for Missing and Exploited Children recorded 18 cases of fetal abductions in the United States between 1983 and 2015, which represented 6% of the recorded 302 cases of infant abduction.
+The National Center for Missing and Exploited Children recorded 18 cases of fetal abductions in the United States between 1983 and 2015, which represented 6% of the 302 recorded cases of infant abduction.

 List of reported cases and attempts

-Of the current list of 25 reported cases (not including attempts), 4 of the mothers and 13 of their fetuses survived.
-(This list distinguishes an attempted fetal abduction as without either murder of the mother or extraction of the fetus.
-An attempt can include severe injury to the mother and fetus.)
+Out of the 25 documented cases of fetal abduction, excluding attempts, there have been 4 instances where the mothers survived and 13 where the fetus survived.
+This list distinguishes actual abductions from attempted abductions.
+An attempt can involve severe harm inflicted on both the mother and fetus, but it does not result in the mother's murder or the extraction of the fetus.